RxLaboratory/Duik/src-docs/duik/docs/controllers.md

 The controller panel consists of the list of controllers shapes you can use in your rigs (or which are created with the tools like the Auto-rig), and some useful tools related to controllers.

 There are 3 special shapes: the slider, the 2D slider and the angle controllers.
 They are not meant to be used like other controllers - with parenting or IKs, etc. - but with the "Connector" or expressions: it is easy to get and connect their value to any other property and control almost anything you want with them, in a very visual and easy way.

+!!! hint
+    Controllers are standard shape layers.
+You can draw anything you want in the content of a controller, therefore using custom shapes is possible.